 First, as discussed above there are contribution limits on 401k plans, so if you need or want to save more than the contribution limit you will need to save somewhere else.
 This is especially common for high income earners, workers who started saving later in life, or those trying to achieve financial independence at a younger age.
 Therefore, it might make sense to leverage a Traditional IRA, Roth IRA, or after-tax account to save beyond the 401k limits.

 Second, many people contribute to their 401k plan by making pre-tax contributions.
 As discussed above, this means a tax break now but will lead to paying taxes when you take the money out.

 The fact is that no one knows where tax rates will be in ten years let alone 30 years from now when you are retired.
-Therefore, it might make sense to leverage a Roth IRA so you have a pool of money that you can withdraw from in retirement that you would not pay taxes on.
+Therefore, it might make sense to leverage a individual retirement account so you have a pool of money that you can withdraw from in retirement that you would not pay taxes on.